WaRm4/FloodIt_ISIMA_2020/README.md

 ---

-You can launch the game with several options.
+You can launch the game with several options :

-In your cmd you can type [name of the directory]/jeu.exe

-The option are :

 + -t [number]
-  + this option allows you to specify the number of boxes in the floodit grid.
+  + this option allows you to indicate the number of boxes in the floodit grid.

 + -c [number]
-  + This one allows you to specify the number of colors in the grid, with a maximum value of 8 colors.
+  + This one allows you to indicate the number of colors in the grid, with a maximum value of 8 colors.

 + -e [number]
-  + Las but not least, this one allows you to specify how many attemps you'll have to solve the floodit game.
+  + Last but not least, this one allows you to indicate how many attemps you will have in order to solve the floodit game.

+You might have to change some commands in the makefile if you're using other operating systems than windows in order to compile the program.